-Brewin Dolphin, St James's Place and Investec have acted as investment managers to the Trust during the year.
+Brewin Dolphin and Investec have acted as investment managers to the Trust during the year.
 Investments made by the advisors on our behalf are within the risk classification "Cautious with Risk".

 This year the performance of the investment portfolio, which is benchmarked against the WMA Private Investors Income Index (Total Return), has performed lower than the benchmark.
-At the year end the portfolio reflected a loss, on a total return basis, of -5.17% compared with the benchmark loss of -3.86%.
+At the year end the portfolio reflected a gain, on a total return basis, of 8.31% compared with the benchmark gain of 14.07%.

-The Trustees carry out an annual review of the investment managers' performance.
+The Trustees carry out an annual review of the investment managers' performance and future performance is expected to improve versus the benchmark.